linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 - To track feedback-related changes, we introduced a "Student Feedback" label to issues directly tied to resolving suggestions from peers.
 - The implemented improvements ranged from minor adjustments, such as ensuring comments were consistently added on top, to significant updates, including modernizing the UI, dynamic scaling, enhancing functionality, adding comprehensive tests, and improving documentation.
 - We prioritized these changes in P2, enabling us to address most of the feedback received for both P1 and P2.

+### If we were to continue on this project we would add:
+- User registration and login functionality
+- Sorting for comments, on rating as well as date
+- Possibility for users to upload images of dogs in comments
+- Admin account to upload and delete breeds, comments, users etc.